Choke (sports): Baseball

 In 2004, the New York Yankees won the first three games of the American League Championship Series over the Boston Red Sox and held a 4–3 lead in the bottom of the ninth inning in Game 4, needing three outs to advance to the World Series.
 Closer Mariano Rivera gave up a walk and a single that allowed the tying run, and the Red Sox won on a 12th-inning walk-off home run by David Ortiz.
-The Yankees went on to lose the next three games to become the first team in baseball history to lose a best-of-seven series after leading three games to none.
+The Yankees went on to lose the next three games to become the first team in MLB history to lose a best-of-seven series after leading three games to none.

 Cricket

-South Africa suffered upset losses against the West Indies in 1996 and New Zealand in 2011 and 2015.
+South Africa suffered upset losses against the West Indies in 1996 and New Zealand in 2011.

 In the 2013 Champions Trophy final against India, England batted second and got into a position of needing just 20 runs off the last 16 balls, with six wickets in hand, but lost four wickets in the space of eight balls and lost the match by five runs.

+In the 2018 Big Bash League final, the Melbourne Stars were on track to win the Big Bash League title against the Melbourne Renegades at 0-93, with the Stars needing just 57 runs from the last 48 balls.
+However, the Stars went on to experience a 7-19 collapse, resulting in a 13 run loss.